Distance – 227 Miles

 Hikes: From the little town of Gothic there are some great hikes.
 Judd Falls is a super easy hike that takes you through wildflower fields to a beautiful waterfall.
 For a longer hike near Gothic check out Rustlers Gultch.

 Kebler Pass is drop-dead gorgeous.
 Scarpes Ridge loop is a great hike with some steep elevation gains but gives you spectacular views.
 Pay close attention to the LOOP as we missed the right side trail and did the very vertical descent as our ascent.
+If your coming in the fall be sure to drive down this road as well its STUNNING.
+I can’t wait ot go back this fall!

 Travel Crested Butte has really great guides to all the hikes in the area!